n-mason/CS422_Team5_Project1/README.md

 #### The database used is a NoSQL google cloud firestore database, access has been given to jflore10@uoregon.edu and ksharma2@uoregon.edu.
 In case it is needed, the database has also been shared with mahasanis@uoregon.edu
 #### To view the database, you should be able to click the invite link that was sent to your email.
 There should be a button that says "Open Firebase Console" and this will take you to the firebase website on your browser, where you can then view the data in the firestore database by clicking "Firestore Database" on the left (under Project Overview).
-#### Alternaively, here is a link directly to the Google Firestore Database: https://console.firebase.google.com/u/0/project/cs-422-project-1/overview
+#### Alternatively, here is a link directly to the Google Firestore Database: https://console.firebase.google.com/u/0/project/cs-422-project-1/overview

 ## Along with the test_files directory, this github repo also contains a "static" directory and "templates" directory.
 These directories are used by Flask to render the various HTML pages.
 The static directory contains files that do not change, like images and css styling files.
 The templates directory contains the html files which define the various pages of the system.